joshuateoh/bytecode_audio/readme.txt

 TODO
 - Improve the speech recognition functions and add in help files for the speech recognition
 - Text to Speech feature is planned to be added in the future.
-- audio_snapshot - had the option set snapshot duration using number of bytes
-- Add a function to grab the entire buffer data instead of just the snapshot
-- Add a function to kill all lines